davidpet/snippets/cpp/README.md

 - in c'tor init list, can you do x(x) safely to send param to member?
 - does init list in c'tor that delegates to aother c'tor really replace instead of augmenting?
 ChatGPT says so but it doesn't make sense.
 - class declared locally
+- memory layout guarantees of classes and structs in the spec

 - guarding headers with #ifndef type macros (or #pragma once)
 - equivalents of all the main Java interview data structures